savioxavier/termlink/README.md

 }
 ```

-- You can also use this package in combination with another popular Go package [fatih/color](https://github.com/fatih/color)
+- Since `termlink.Link` returns a string, you can use it with your favorite text color formatting libraries such as [fatih/color](https://github.com/fatih/color), [mgutz/ansi](https://github.com/mgutz/ansi), etc. Alternatively, you can use `termlink.ColorLink` as well.

 ```go
 import (